spurs v blackburn rovers match reports

 the single goal in the game to win the points for Tottenham.

-Blackburn Rovers at White Hart Lane and struggle to assert themselves
+Blackburn Rovers at a sunny White Hart Lane on Good Friday and struggle to assert themselves

 England international Bryan Douglas gave Blackburn the lead, but Bobby